johanvanhelden/dockerhero/readme.md

 # Dockerhero

-## Version 3.3.1
+## Version 3.3.2

 ### What is Dockerhero?

 Dockerhero is a local development tool.
 Out of the box, it should only take a "docker-compose start" to get **all your local PHP projects working**.
 Yes, all of them. **At the same time**.

 It has support for Laravel, Codeigniter, Wordpress and other PHP projects.
-It has dynamic docroot support for both `public` and `public_html`, depending on what folder is found in your project. **Zero setup needed!**
+It has dynamic docroot support for `public`, `public_html` and `html`, depending on what folder is found in your project. **Zero setup needed!**

 The goal is also to make it customizable.
-You can easily add your own nginx configurations, cronjobs and via phpMyAdmin you can create your own databases.
+You can easily add your own NGINX configurations, cronjobs and via phpMyAdmin you can create your own databases.

 Dockerhero includes the following software (containers):

-- nginx (latest)
+- NGINX (latest)
 - mySQL (5.7)
 - Redis (latest)
 - PHP (8.1-fpm by default, [or choose a different version](#picking-a-php-version))